sdiehl/wiwinwlh/tutorial.md

 Manual Proofs
 -------------

-One of most deep results in computer science, the [Curry?Howard correspondence](https://en.wikipedia.org/wiki/Curry%E2%80%93Howard_correspondence), is the relation that logical propositions can be modeled by types and instantiating those types constitute proofs of these propositions.
+One of most deep results in computer science, the [Curry–Howard correspondence](https://en.wikipedia.org/wiki/Curry%E2%80%93Howard_correspondence), is the relation that logical propositions can be modeled by types and instantiating those types constitute proofs of these propositions.
 Programs are